saikiranlagumsani/saikiranlagumsani/README.md

 ## Goals

 My short-term goals:
-- Gain practical experience by working on real-world data science projects.
 - Enhance my skills in machine learning and predictive modeling.
 - Network with professionals in the field and learn from their experiences.